Satellite IoT Helps Restore Power for Utility Company

 “Smart satellite technology was responsible for remote coverage of these important areas, ensuring high availability of the communication channel”.
 André Balestreri – Electrical Engineer – CERFOX

 On June 30th, 2020 a powerful cyclone occurred in the southern states of Brazil.
-Now considered the biggest wind disaster in the country’s recent history, the extreme weather – with winds of up to 70 kph – caused significant damage including blowing roofs off houses.
-CERFOX, a Brazilian Energy Company, tells us how ORBCOMM-enabled smart technology was vital in ensuring continuous energy provision, in remote areas during the extreme weather event.
+Now considered the biggest wind disaster in the country’s recent history, the extreme weather – with winds of over 70 mph – caused significant damage.
+CERFOX, a Brazilian energy company, tells us how ORBCOMM-enabled smart technology was vital in ensuring continuous energy provision, in remote areas during the extreme weather event.

 The electrical grid essentially collapsed, and some areas went for hours and in some areas, days without power.
 CERFOX was able to rely on ORBCOMM’s continuous satellite connectivity to ensure remote communications were still available.
 Throughout the storm, ORBCOMM’s satellite terminals continued to operate, providing remote coverage in areas that were crucial in identifying failures in the electrical grid and getting things back up and running.
 At times, “during the outage, one-third of consumers were without coverage.”
 CERFOX, using ORBCOMM’s network was able to retain connectivity, “At CERFOX satellite signals from ORBCOMM terminals were responsible for remote coverage of these important areas, ensuring high availability of the communication channel,” said Balestreri.

 ORBCOMM’s solutions are deployed to remotely monitor and control reclosers (a kind of circuit breaker equipped with a mechanism that can automatically close/open it in the event of a fault) and protective equipment in smart grid applications, as voltage regulators and capacitor banks.